buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 ![Some Typical UI Button Types](images/ch2/buttons-temp.png)

-**CAPTION: In the above example, we see four types of button: 1.
+**CAPTION: This is a temporary image.
+It will be replaced by an image of four buttons.
+In the above example, we see four types of button: 1.
 A text button (for low emphasis); 2.
 An outlined button (with slightly more emphasis); 3.
 A solid button (with high emphasis); and 4.
 A button with an active state (perhaps being pressed).**

 #### Buttons